joedolson/access-monitor/readme.txt

 = Future =

-* AJAXIFY all the things ... that should be ajaxified.
-* Add processing indicator (aria-live, visible)
 * Add clientScriptErrors data to resultset.
 * Add filters and filters and filters.
 	- Prep for pre-process post tests